MdRubelRana/URI-Online-Judge/README.md

 # URI-Online-Judge
 URI Online Judge has many programming problem.
 Here is sloution of problem from No 1001 to 1010.
+This problem is sovled by Java programming language .
+Wish you all the best.
+Thanks !!